bgroveben/DjangoPlay2Learn/README.md

 ## Play2Learn Complete Website Project

 **This project was built using HTML, CSS, Javascript, Python, Django, Vue, and Bootstrap.
-I was taught Postgres, but I used a SQLite database instead because it was easier and the assignment didn't forbid it.**
+I was taught Postgres, but I used a SQLite database instead because it was easier and the assignment didn't forbid it.
+I also kept everything in development/debug mode.**

 For more information about Django and setting up a development environment to run this app, see the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django).